Mosqlimate-project/sprint-template/scores/scores.md

 The figures in this section are generated in the `Apply_the_score_to_predictions.ipynb` notebook.

+For each state, we show the rank of the models in 2023 and 2024.

 For AM:

 | AM - 2023 | AM - 2024 |